 30th and Colorado Corridors Study

 This study examined existing and future travel conditions and needs to develop design options to improve travel for all modes along 30th Street (Baseline to Pearl) and Colorado Avenue (Foothills Parkway to Broadway/Euclid).
 The 30th and Colorado Corridors Study began in 2017 and the recommended options for 30th Street and Colorado Avenue are undergoing preliminary engineering and cost estimation.
-A phasing plan will be developed in late 2018 for implementation of projects as funding is made available.
-The options for the University of Colorado Boulder section will be further evaluated during the university's upcoming TMP update beginning this fall.
+The options for the University of Colorado Boulder section will be further evaluated during CU's TMP update.

 Recommended Design Options

 Five design options were considered for each of three corridors within the study.
 View the summary of all options .

 View the recommended designs in cross-section for 30th Street and Colorado Avenue below:

 View the recommended designs in plan layout for 30th Street and Colorado Avenue below:

 - Summer 2018 - mid 2019: Cost estimation, preliminary engineering and phased implementation plan.

 - Mid to late 2019: Council to consider acceptance of plan use during review of development projects

 - Implementation of individual projects such as 30th and Colorado Underpass and Colorado Avenue and Regent Drive Intersection Safety.